atorus-research/xportr/README.md

 <br>

--   Variable names must start with a letter.
+-   Variable names must start with a letter (not an underscore).
 -   Variables names are ≤ 8 characters.
+-   Variable names be comprised of only uppercase letters (A-Z), numerals (0-9) and be free of non-ASCII text, symbols, or underscores.
 -   Allotted length for each column containing character (text) data should be set to the maximum length of the variable used across all data sets (≤ 200)